lamps-wg/RFC5019bis/draft-bonnell-rfc5019bis.md

 that fully conforms with {{RFC6960}} and a responder that is operating in a mode as described in this specification.

+Nomative changes to RFC 5019 are following.

+- {{certid}} requires new OCSP clients to use SHA-256 to support migration for OCSP clients.

+- {{byKey}} requres new responders to use the byKey field, and support migration from byName fields.

+- {{transport}} prohibits inclusion of whitespace character in the base64-encoded string, in addition to CR and LF characters.

 # Conventions and Definitions